blockchain-etl/solana-etl/iac/README.md

 ### 5. Solana Node Configuration
 1. After provisioning the infrastructure, download and run the scripts located in the `scripts/solana-rpc` directory on the Solana node.
-2. These scripts handle disk configuration, Solana RPC node setup, and will expose the RPC port on `8899`.
+2. These scripts handle disk configuration, Solana RPC node setup, and will expose the RPC port on `8899` internally which will be proxied through Nginx on port 80.
 3. Execute the `configure-solana-disks.sh` script first and ensure it completes successfully:
     ```bash
     chmod +x configure-solana-disks.sh